 - Sign up for a Georgian Wise business account, where all your business income will be received.

-- Business expenses: Make payments by bank transfer to vendors, contractors and employees worldwide, direct from your account, keeping the income in the original currency it was received.
-For LLCs to pay expenses by card, make a cash advance to a personal account, then pay by card from there.
-This must be tracked in your accounts.
-IEs, in most cases, can pay expenses from any account without making a cash advance so long as they log the expenses in their general journal (ledger).
+- Business expenses: Make payments by bank transfer to vendors, contractors, and employees worldwide, direct from your account, keeping the income in the original currency it was received.
+For LLCs paying expenses by card, you can make a cash advance to a personal account, and pay by card from there.
+However, keep in mind that this must be tracked in your accounts.
+IEs, in most cases, can pay expenses from any account without making a cash advance, so long as they log the expenses in their general journal (ledger).

 - Send money direct to Georgian banks in GEL, with low exchange rates and fees.
-Pay yourself to a local account, or even pay local staff and vendors directly to their bank accounts.
+Pay yourself via a local account, or even pay local staff and vendors by tranferring directly to their bank accounts.